Hospice: Hospice movement

-In 2006, the United States-based National Hospice and Palliative Care Organization (NHPCO) and the United Kingdom's Help the Hospices jointly commissioned an independent, international study of worldwide palliative care practices.
+In 2006, the United States–based National Hospice and Palliative Care Organization (NHPCO) and the United Kingdom's Help the Hospices jointly commissioned an independent, international study of worldwide palliative care practices.
 Their survey found that 15% of the world's countries offered widespread palliative care services with integration into major health care institutions, while an additional 35% offered some form of palliative care services, in some cases localized or limited.
 As of 2009, an estimated 10,000 programs internationally provided palliative care, although the term hospice is not always employed to describe such services.

 In hospice care, the main guardians are the family care giver(s) and a hospice nurse/team who make periodic visits.
 Hospice can be administered in a nursing home, hospice building, or sometimes a hospital; however, it is most commonly practiced in the home.
 Hospice care targets the terminally ill who are expected to die within six months.

 Popular media

-Hospice was the subject of the Netflix 2018 Academy Award-nominated short documentary End Game, about terminally ill patients in a San Francisco hospital and Zen Hospice Project, featuring the work of palliative care physician BJ Miller and other palliative care clinicians.
+Hospice was the subject of the Netflix 2018 Academy Award–nominated short documentary End Game, about terminally ill patients in a San Francisco hospital and Zen Hospice Project, featuring the work of palliative care physician BJ Miller and other palliative care clinicians.
 The film was executive produced by hospice and palliative care activist Shoshana R. Ungerleider.

+In 2016, an open letter to the singer David Bowie written by a palliative care doctor, Professor Mark Taubert, talked about the importance of good palliative care and hospice provision, especially being able to express wishes about the last months of life, and good education about end of life care generally.
+The letter went viral after David Bowie's son Duncan Jones shared it.
+The letter was subsequently read out by the actor Benedict Cumberbatch and the singer Jarvis Cocker at public events.